rrich360/Java-Application-Phone-Contacts-MySQL-phpMyAdmin-Database-with-gif-demos/README.md

-# 4 - Functionality of contact UI
+# 4 - Functionality of the contact UI

 you can add, edit, or delete contacts.
 In the form the user also has the option of navigating between contacts, whether it be navigating forwards; backwards; skip from back to front of the contact list.